gvcallen/parax/docs/index.md

 ## Features

-- **Easily fix parameters**: Easily specify parameters as *fixed* and partition your model based on this using *parax.partition*.
+- **Easy parameter fixing**: Parameters can be marked as *fixed* and the resultant modules partitioned using *parax.partition* for on-the-fly fixing.
+- **Encapsulated constraints and scaling**: Scaling and bijector transformations are abstracted away by applying them when the parameter class is casted to a JAX array.
+This can be used, for example, to enforce positivity or arbitrary constraints during optimization.
+- **Parameter transforms**: Arbitrary transformed can be achieved using `parax.Parameter.transformed(bij)`.
+This applies a bijector to both the parameter and its underlying distribution.
 - **Attach arbitrary metadata**: Allows attaching arbitrary metadata to model parameters, natively catering for distributions, bijections, scaling, bounds and a name.
-- **Encapsulated constraints and scaling**: Abstracts away scaling and bijector transformations by eagerly casting to a JAX array.
-This can be used, for example, to enforce parameter positivity or arbitrary constraints during optimization.
 - **Extended Equinox module**: Provides `parax.Module` to allow easy updating, fixing, freeing, or mapping parameters deep within complex models using simple string pathsand bulk `with_*` methods.

 ## Installation